lunarphp/lunar/docs/src/upgrading.md

 ### Database migration

-If you're using the `getcandy_` prefix in your database, then likely you'll want to update this to `lunar_`.
-We've created a command for this purpose to try and make this as easy as possible.
+If you are using the `getcandy_` prefix in your database, then you will likely want to update this to `lunar_`.
+We have created a command for this purpose to try make the switch as easy as possible.

 ```sh
 php artisan lunar:migrate:getcandy